chaochao/prepare-2025/README.md

 - Creating intuitive healthcare user interfaces
 - Maintaining clinical workflow standards
 - Building a foundation for more complex EMR features

+## Technical Observations and Future Development Considerations

+### 1. AI-Assisted Development Experience

+This prototype represents an initial implementation utilizing AI-generated code as the primary development approach.
+While the generated code functioned effectively, the debugging process presented additional complexity compared to traditional development methodologies.

+### 2. Scalability and Production Readiness

+The current implementation offers significant expansion opportunities, including:

+- Integration of JWT-based authentication mechanisms
+- Migration from the existing data storage solution to a robust relational database system such as PostgreSQL for enhanced data persistence and scalability

+### 3. AI Planning Module Enhancement

+The artificial intelligence component responsible for plan generation represents a substantial opportunity for architectural expansion.
+This functionality could be developed into a comprehensive Retrieval-Augmented Generation (RAG) system, constituting a distinct and substantial project in its own right.

+---

+These observations highlight both the immediate technical considerations and the long-term architectural possibilities for system enhancement and feature expansion.